July 21, 2023

-Managing excess moisture reduces the chance for structural deterioration, mold growth and indoor air quality problems.
-You can bolster your home’s moisture resistance with these tips:
+Managing excess moisture reduces the chance of structural deterioration, mold growth, and indoor air quality problems.
+You can bolster your home's moisture resistance with these tips:

 Be on the lookout for evidence of moisture in your home.
 Musty smells and surface discoloration and stains due to mold are obvious indicators of problems.
 So is excessive, continuous condensation around windows.
 Examine the refrigerator, hot water heater, and washing machine water line connections to look for excess moisture.

 Your home's relative humidity should be roughly 30-50%.
 Consider buying an inexpensive hygrometer to keep tabs on your home's humidity levels over the seasons of the year.

 Set your air conditioner's fan to automatic.
 Make sure your HVAC is the right size for your home- not too small OR too large.
 Keep your unit's condensate drainage line to the outside clean and clear of debris.